-The research to date on access to electricity and growth has yet to agree on the basic question of the value of universal access for the rural poor that would justify such a strategy.
-There have been a few recent field experiments on this exact question.
-The demand for grid electricity connections in Kenya is far below the cost of providing such connections (Lee, Miguel, and Wolfram 2019).
-The demand for grid electricity in India does not cover its cost among a poor rural population, and households do not value improvements in the quality of supply very much (Burgess, Greenstone, Ryan, and Sudharshan 2019).
-Households, however, are extremely sensitive to price, and they have been found to rapidly take up both grid electricity when it is subsidised or off-grid electricity when it comes down in price.
+The private benefit of energy access for the poor has lately been measured by several field experiments on the demand for electricity connections.
+The demand for grid electricity connections in Kenya is far below the cost, roughly \$400, of providing such a connection (Lee et al. 2019).
+The demand for grid electricity in India does not cover its cost among a poor rural population, and households do not value improvements in the quality of supply very much (Burgess et al. 2020b).
+Households are extremely sensitive to price, and they have been found to rapidly take up both grid electricity when it is subsidised or Policy-makers in Africa, South Asia and elsewhere are adopting a "whatever it takes" strategy to electrification, investing aggressively in rural areas even where demand is low.